nelsonGuti/Blog/src/pages/pages/2015-05-01---about/index.md

 path: "/about"
 ---

 Hi!
 Thanks for stopping by my blog.
 My name is Nelson Gutiérrez.
-I am a self-taught front end developer based in Costa Rica.
+I am a front end developer based in Costa Rica.
 In my journey, I have learned tons reading coding blogs (and continue to do so), which is why I decided to start this blog.

 ![My famly hiking in CR!](./family.jpeg)